 - Use a full stop for full sentences

 - Avoid fragments (ask senior education designer to re-write as a full sentence).
-Sometimes, it's better to say nothing than to say something that means nothing

 - We use 3PlayMedia to caption videos